Will the Approved Driver's Safety Teen Course work for those who live in Iowa?

 Who can go through the class?

 Those who will be testing for their Provisional Operators Permit and School Permit.
 If you already have POP or SP, you can take the course for insurance purposes.

 *If an individual is 17 and will not hold the Learner's Permit for 180 days prior to 18 that means they will have to test at the DMV and will not be eligible to take our course.

-What is included in the $400 for the Approved Driver Safety Course and How do I Pay?
+What is included in the Approved Driver Safety Course for $425 and How do I Pay?

 Payment is due the first day of class.
 We accept cash, check, or money orders.
 No debit or credit cards.
 Please have student bring payment on the first day of class.
 Checks and money orders, please make out to Cornhusker Driving School.

 1. 20 hours of classroom time (class sessions BELOW) PLEASE NOTE THE 20 HOURS OF CLASS IS A CLASSROOM SETTING NO DRIVING WILL BE DONE IN THE 20 HOURS.